 We associate purity, innocence and perfection with white.
 White is especially popular in the wedding industry.
 White alone does not create emotions and takes on the attributes of the other colors.

-The almost white background of Akson's website also appears transparent and honest.
-Minimalism doesn't distract from the actual product and instead brings it to the fore.
+On the Akson website, too, the almost white background appears transparent and honest.
+Minimalism does not distract from the actual product, but brings it to the fore.

 Gray is associated with professionalism and timelessness.
 Pure gray is the only color to which no emotions can be assigned from a psychological point of view.
 However, this doesn't mean that gray has no effect on us.
 The absence of color also has consequences.